Perspective | What it’s like to be trapped in a cave

 Cavers are careful people.
 We take calculated risks.
 We check the weather obsessively, never wanting to rush into danger blindly.
 We are well-prepared to care for ourselves and others, having learned through years of experience, mentorship and, in some cases, voluntary rescue training.
 We make sure to inform friends aboveground of our intended destination and expected time to exit the cave.
 After all, we know cave rescues can be complex undertakings.
 But we are also human and capable of miscalculations.

-On a normal-seeming Saturday, seven of us, with more than a century of combined caving experience, entered Binkley Cave in Indiana after assessing a potential rainfall of 0.19 inches as nonthreatening.
+On a normal-seeming Saturday, seven of us, with more than a century of combined caving experience, entered Binkley Cave in Indiana after assessing a rainfall forecast of 0.19 inches as nonthreatening.
 After several hours of one-way travel into the cave, we found ourselves quickly retreating from a wide, low crawlway when a small trickle of water nearby started to rush faster and back up into drier portions of our constricted space.
-We later leaned that unexpected heavy rains had dumped four inches of water on the surface during our survey trip, leaving our group unable to exit.
+We later learned that unexpected heavy rains had dumped four inches of water on the surface during our trip, leaving our group unable to exit.

 We sought high ground in this mid-level tier of the cave and tried to play it cool.
 We waited and snacked, eyeing the small stream below for any changes, minor or major.
 We knew it had rained outside, but how much?
 Had the rain stopped?
 Was more coming?
 This was the first frustrating conundrum: lack of communication with the surface.
 When you’re stuck, as we later realized we were, you’re often dependent on those outside for rescue, but contacting them is almost impossible.

 When you’re underground, you have just the people you’re with and the stuff in your packs.
 Most cavers prepare to be self-sufficient for at least 24 hours with gear to keep warm, light first-aid supplies, food and water.
-However, pack weight is always a trade-off.
+But pack weight is always a trade-off.
 The more you carry, the more difficult it is to lug your pack through strenuous passages.
 We had placed bottles of water along our return route (to lighten our loads), though these had doubtlessly been washed away in the flood.
 So we emptied our supplies into a pile and were able to share granola bars, dried fruit and even some summer sausage that a fellow caver had thoughtfully packed.

 When our group eventually returned to the main river route we’d need to traverse to exit, the water that had been a gentle stream on our way in was now a rushing, clod-brown torrent.
 It had risen more than five feet in an hour.
 We guessed, based on the amount of water moving through the passage, that it reached the ceiling in places along our exit route.
 Disappointed, we resigned ourselves to wait.
 Snapping into conservation mode, we shared food, water, light, body heat.
 We didn’t laugh much or take photos.
 We didn’t cry or lose it.
 We were in stasis.